Ken Stephen, Large Stage Live!

 The first makeshift became evident in the very first number, Hannah Kendall’s Nativity, written in 2006.
 In this work for 3-voice SSA choir and 3 solo voices, the singers were distributed widely across the gardens of Yorkminster Park Baptist Church, in a broad arc around conductor Simon Rivard.
 The resonant acoustic surrounding the voices, and lack of any background traffic noise, made it obvious that the music had been previously recorded indoors (in Koerner Hall, perhaps?).
 The credits at the end confirmed that the singers in the park weren’t actually singing as the video was made.

 This unique outdoor re-creation of musical performance was made for several of the numbers during the concert.
-The visuals of a cold winter’s night, with illuminated Christmas trees in the background and singers warmly wrapped in coats, mitts, scarves, and the like, added atmosphere to a work which already had plenty of atmosphere to share.
+The visuals of a cold winter’s night, with illuminated Christmas trees in the background and singers warmly wrapped in coats, mitts, scarves, and the like, added atmosphere to a work that already had plenty of atmosphere to share.

 Read the full review here.